Wikipedia

 Early years

 The exact time or date of Titian's birth is uncertain.
-When he was an old man he claimed in a letter to Philip II, King of Spain, to have been born in 1474, but this seems most unlikely.
+When he was an old man he claimed in a letter to Philip II of Spain, to have been born in 1474, but this seems most unlikely.
 Other writers contemporary to his old age give figures that would equate to birth dates between 1473 and after 1482.
 Most modern scholars believe a date between 1488 and 1490 is more likely, though his age at death being 99 had been accepted into the 20th century.

 In 1512 Titian returned to Venice from Padua; in 1513 he obtained La Senseria (a profitable privilege much coveted by artists) in the Fondaco dei Tedeschi.
 He became superintendent of the government works, especially charged with completing the paintings left unfinished by Giovanni Bellini in the hall of the great council in the ducal palace.
 He set up an atelier on the Grand Canal at S. Samuele, the precise site being now unknown.
 It was not until 1516, after the death of Giovanni Bellini, that he came into actual enjoyment of his patent.
 At the same time he entered an exclusive arrangement for painting.
 The patent yielded him a good annuity of 20 crowns and exempted him from certain taxes.
 In return, he was bound to paint likenesses of the successive Doges of his time at the fixed price of eight crowns each.
 The actual number he painted was five.